ENTIRE: Learning-based Volume Rendering Time Prediction: Experiments

-\textbf{Renderers.} To evaluate \acro{}'s generalizability across GPU and CPU platforms, we utilized a CUDA volume raycaster running on the GPU~\cite{nvidia_cudasamples}, and yt (implemented in Python and executed on the CPU), which is commonly used for visualizing cosmology simulation data.
-The CUDA raycaster uses early ray termination (with a threshold of 0.99), \changed{1D transfer function lookup table, and empty space skipping} for acceleration.
+\textbf{Renderers.} To evaluate \acro{}'s generalizability across GPU and CPU platforms, we utilized a CUDA volume raycaster running on the GPU~\cite{nvidia_cudasamples}, and yt~\cite{turk2010yt}(implemented in Python and executed on the CPU), which is commonly used for visualizing cosmology simulation data.
+The CUDA raycaster uses early ray termination (with a threshold of 0.99), 1D transfer function lookup table, and empty space skipping for acceleration.
 It employs local lighting with gradients from central differences.
 Optionally, we further employ single-scattering with a termination threshold of 0.25.
-The CUDA raycaster ran on an RTX 3060 GPU desktop, while yt was executed on a cluster node with an AMD 7763 (32 threads).
+The CUDA raycaster ran on an RTX 3060 GPU desktop \changed{for model evaluation}, while yt was executed on a cluster node with an AMD 7763 (32 threads). \changedFrom{}To assess generalization to a different device, rendering times were additionally collected on a cluster node equipped with a V100 GPU.
+We also ran ParaView~\cite{ParaView} on our local RTX 3060 GPU to evaluate \acro{}'s generalization ability to different renderers. \changedTo{}